JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-2/RESUME-VALIDATION.md

 **Expected Output (current):**
 - ✅ JSON is valid
-- ✅ All three tracking files point to same next task (B3)
+- ✅ All three tracking files point to same next task (C1)
-- ✅ Branch is `feat/phase2-guard-config`
+- ✅ Branch is `feat/phase2-guard-config` (ready to switch to feat/phase2-guard-deploy)
 - ✅ No uncommitted changes to tracking docs
-- ✅ Count matches completed tasks (currently: 10)
+- ✅ Count matches completed tasks (currently: 11)

 ---